react-cosmos/react-cosmos/README.md

   - 2. When a List Component receives a list of children to load

-\* The **Root Component** is the first Component loaded inside a page, usually pulling its input configuration from the URL query string.
+\* The **Root Component** is the first Component loaded inside a page, usually pulling its input from the URL query string.

 ### Mixins